 Your History of Fractures

 You might blame a weak ankle from sports injuries decades ago, but if you have a history of fractures, or even if you’ve only broken one bone in your lifetime, you’re at a higher risk of developing osteoporosis.
 If you’re over age 50 and have broken a bone, there’s a solid chance that fracture is related to osteoporosis.

 Aside from your own history of fractures, if your parents have a risk of fracturing bones, particularly in the hips, or a parent has been diagnosed with osteoporosis, let your doctor know this information as well.
-A family history of hip fracture in parents was associated with a significant risk of all osteoporotic fractures in their children, according to research in the journal Bone.
+A family history of hip fracture in parents was associated with a significant risk of all osteoporotic fractures in their children, according to the Centers for Disease Control and Prevention.

 If you were a regular cigarette smoker or still smoke on occasion, you’re at an increased risk for a fracture due to lower bone density and it may take longer for your bones to heal after a fracture.
 Research has found a direct relationship between smoking cigarettes and a decrease in bone density.
 Smokers also tend to be thinner and women who smoke may hit menopause earlier, which increases other osteoporosis risk factors.
 Quitting smoking, which is healthy for a million other reason, can also help limit bone loss and decrease your fracture risk.